wei120698598/res-shrink-gradle-plugin/README.md

         }
     }
 ```
 Step 2.
-Apply the plugin in your application build.gralde
+Apply the plugin in your application build.gralde.
 ```groovy
     apply plugin: 'com.planb.webp'
 ```